CouchCMS/Documentation/src/contents/concepts/relationships.md

 As can be seen, instead of a list with checkboxes allowing multiple choices, we now have a drop-down list that allows a single choice only.

 Once again, this type of relation looks mighty contrived for our artists and albums example.
-But in realty, it is actually only the 'One-to-Many relation' we saw above in reverse.<br/>
+But in realty, it is actually only the 'One-to-Many relation' we saw above in reverse.
 It would make a lot more sense if, instead of the 'artists' template, we define the relationship in the 'albums' templates (thus making the 'albums' template the 'primary' template).

 ```